 When her parents passed, she sold her half of the family farm in Hesston, Pennsylvania, back to her sister.
-Marie’s nephew and his wife live there now, and visit about once a month when she goes to the doctor.
+Marie’s nephew and his wife live there now, and come visit about once a month when she goes to the doctor.
 They’re her remaining living family.

 Her right knee started giving her trouble at 95.
 “Mother Nature decided it was time to slow me down.”

 She wasn’t interested in getting a knee replacement at that age.
 After a bout with COVID, she moved into Northampton.
 It’s home now.